danizzvargas/solace-client/README.md

 # Solace client

-A simple Solace client developed in Java.
+A simple client for Solace.

 ## Overview